 Take Back the Night is a global movement dating back to at least 1975 that protests gender-based violence and more specifically, sexual violence, intimate partner violence, and human trafficking.
 Everyone has the right to safety, wherever they may be — whether at home, at work, on the street, or anywhere else.
+Take Back the Night 2024 will be Thursday, September 19th at 6:00pm in Richmond Hill.
+63 Dunsmore Cresscent, Richmond Hill, ON L4C 0C5.
+Find out more about our first in-person event since 2019 on our participate page or check out the FAQs.

 Updates related to Take Back the Night in York Region will also be posted on our social media accounts, and we hope to see you there!
 Visit us on Facebook, Twitter, Instagram, or send us a message.